Client Terms of Business

 If we receive requests for information from third parties duly authorised by you (such as accountants requesting information to complete an audit) we will charge on a time basis (subject to minimum charge below) for researching the information and supplying such information as we are able to provide and there will be a minimum charge of £100 exclusive of VAT.

-We may transfer all rights and obligations under any contract with you to any successor to the firm in the context of its business.
-In the event that such a successor, whether it be a partnership, limited liability partnership, or body corporate takes on the business of Wilsons Solicitors LLP.
+We may transfer all rights and obligations under any contract with you to any successor to the firm in the context of its business in the event that such a successor, whether it be a partnership, limited liability partnership, or body corporate takes on the business of Wilsons Solicitors LLP.
 By continuing to instruct us having been notified of these Terms of Business you agree to the future novation of any contract you have with us in favour of the successor entity.

-Except for clause 4.1 (no claims to be made against individual partner and employees of the firm) which is intended to benefit partners and members of staff, no person other than a contracting party may enforce any provisions of our engagement by virtue of the Contracts (Rights of Third Parties) Act 1999.
+26.1.
+Except for clause 6.1 (no claims to be made against individual partner and employees of the firm) which is intended to benefit partners and members of staff, no person other than a contracting party may enforce any provisions of our engagement by virtue of the Contracts (Rights of Third Parties) Act 1999.

-26. Severance of Terms
+27. Severance of terms

 If all or any part of any individual provision of the retainer between us and you is or becomes illegal, invalid or unenforceable in any respect then the remainder of the terms of the retainer will remain valid and enforceable.